yougil-ahmed/Ahmed-Yougil/README.md

 # 👋 Hello!
 I'm Ahmed Yougil

-🔧 I'm a full-stack developer passionate about building real-world projects with Laravel, React, and Node.js.
+🔧 I'm a full-stack developer passionate about building real-world projects with Laravel, React.

 ## 🚀 Projects
 - **Auxilio**: A platform connecting families with real-world service providers like nannies, cooks, and trainers.